markkvdb/blog/_posts/2019-11-07-Common-Deep-Learning-Training-Pitfalls-(Lesson-2).md

 ### Learning rate too high

 Although state-of-the-art models do not directly use the gradient to improve the objective function it is closely related.
-In our gradient-descent update step in \eqref{approx_learn} the learning rate refers to $$\epsilon$$.
+In our gradient-descent update step in (3) the learning rate refers to $$\epsilon$$.
 Before discussing why a high $$\epsilon$$ is bad, let's consider this figure.

 ![IMAGE ALT TEXT HERE]({{ site.baseurl }}/images/fastai-lesson2/learning_rate.png)

 In the plot on the right we see what happens when the learning rate is too high.
 The reason for this divergence is that our approximation only works when epsilon is small.
-If epsilon gets larger, the last term of equation \eqref{true_learn} and higher order terms generally are no longer close to zero.
+If epsilon gets larger, the last term of equation (2) and higher order terms generally are no longer close to zero.
 Hence, the true value $$f(\boldsymbol{x}_1)$$ might be larger than $$f(\boldsymbol{x}_0)$$ resulting in the behaviour seen in the right graph.

 ### Learning rate too low

-If the learning rate is very low, then the gradient-based optimisation and its first-order linear approximation as in \eqref{approx_learn} accurately model the cost function $$c$$ close to the last parameter values $$\boldsymbol{\theta}$$.
+If the learning rate is very low, then the gradient-based optimisation and its first-order linear approximation as in (3) accurately model the cost function $$c$$ close to the last parameter values $$\boldsymbol{\theta}$$.
 However, if the learning rate is too low, it will take many epochs to reach some kind of local minimum.
 Furthermore, if our function is not globally convex, we might never reach a good local minimum since we cannot escape the current path to the nearest local minimum.

 ### Too few epochs